-For the last few years, you've been able to buy and fly a drone in the UK anonymously.
-You just had to obey the rules of the UK Dronecode and fly only where you were allowed.
+Until now you've been able to buy and fly a drone in the UK anonymously.
+You just had to obey the rules of the UK Dronecode and fly only where you were allowed to.

-Do I have to register a drone in the UK?
+How do I register a drone in the UK?

 If you want to fly a drone for commercial purposes (which includes things such as creating wedding videos for which you're paid) then you will need permission from the CAA.
 This isn't a licence as such, but it will still cost you to take a training course, such as this one provided by Heliguy.